jakkra/ZSWatch/README.md

 ...

 ### Features and progress
-There are almost endless of posiblities for features that could be implemented, see [here for full progress](https://github.com/users/jakkra/projects/1) and my current ideas.
+There are almost endless of posiblities for features that could be implemented, see [here for full progress](https://github.com/users/jakkra/projects/1) and in GitHub issues.

 ## Watchfaces
 Alternative watch faces can be chosen by selecting one or many of the appropriate Kconfig. <br>